Egyptian eInvoicing & eReceipt

 Specific taxpayer benefits expected short-term are:

-- Validate invoice items and data for parties before issuing.
+- Validate invoice and receipt items and data for parties before issuing.

 - Enhance the company taxation position by classifying it as a Low-Risk profile company